Authors: Tom Foster 1, Michelle C Williams 2, Marialena Gregoriades 1

 An elderly patient was admitted with a several week history of fatigue and reduced mobility.
 They had previously undergone tissue AVR and CABG.

-On examination he was noted to have splinter haemorrhages, Osler’s nodes and elevated inflammatory markers.
+On examination they were noted to have splinter haemorrhages, Osler’s nodes and elevated inflammatory markers.
 This raised the suspicion of infective endocarditis (IE).

 However, blood cultures were all negative and trans-thoracic echo did not demonstrate any vegetations.
-Trans-oesophageal echo was felt not to be indicated given the negative blood cultures.
-A non-gated contrast-enhanced computed tomography (CT) scan of the chest, abdomen and pelvis was performed to investigate infection of unknown origin.
+Trans-oesophageal echo was felt not to be indicated given negative blood cultures.
+A non-gated contrast enhanced computed tomography (CT) scan of the chest, abdomen and pelvis was performed to investigate infection of unknown origin.

 CT images identified a 45mm filling defect extending from the aortic valve into the lumen of the ascending aorta (Fig. 1).
-The aorta was thick-walled, in keeping with mural oedema, suggestive of aortitis.
-Anteriorly in the mediastinum, anterior to the ascending aorta and postero-lateral to the sternum, there was a separate walled-off, rim-enhancing collection.
+The aorta was thick walled in keep with mural oedema, suggestive of aortitis.
+Anteriorly in the mediastinum, anterior to the aorta and posterior to the septum there was a separate walled off, enhancing collection.

 The presence of vegetations arising from the aortic valve was subsequently confirmed on trans-oesophageal echo (Fig. 2).

-Clinical presentation is variable and often linked to the underlying causative organism, for example, infective endocarditis with Staphylococcus aureusgenerally causes an acute presentation (<2 weeks) when compared to viridans group streptococci which are generally associated with a more subacute presentation (weeks to months).
+Clinical presentation is variable and often linked to the underlying causative organism, with for example infective endocarditis with Staphylococcus aureus generally causes an acute presentation (<2 weeks) when compared to viridans group streptococci which are generally associated with a more subacute presentation (weeks to months).
 Signs and symptoms of infective endocarditis include:

 - Fever and constitutional symptoms (e.g. fatigue, malaise, etc.) – these are seen in the vast majority of patients.